Village of Oak Creek, Arizona: Arts

 The Verde Valley Music Festival was held on the first weekend of each October at the Verde Valley School, just west of VOC.
 The Festival was a fundraiser for Native American scholarships at VVS, and long benefited from the sponsorship and generosity of Jackson Browne, whose son attended the school.
 Normally a mostly-acoustical show, past headliners include Browne (who almost always performs), Neil Young, and Bruce Cockburn.

 Education

-The Village of Oak Creek is served by the Sedona-Oak Creek Unified School District, and hosts the Big Park Community School (K-6), "Home of the Coyotes".
+The Village of Oak Creek is within the Sedona-Oak Creek Unified School District, which operates West Sedona School (K-6) and Sedona Red Rock Junior Senior High School.

+The community previously hosted the Big Park Community School, "Home of the Coyotes", which opened in 1994.
+The school district voted in May 2020 to close the school due to budget deficit concerns.
+According to Randy Hawley, a member of the board of trustees, the district was having trouble having enough money to operate Big Park Community School, and the number of students had declined.

 Verde Valley School, an International Baccalaureate boarding/college preparatory high school with many international and Native American students, is located between the Oak Creek and Red Rock Crossing.
 VVS was founded in 1948 by Hamilton and Barbara Warren.
 Scholars who helped found the school and guide its early years included Harvard anthropologist Clyde Kluckhohn, anthropologist Margaret Mead, and John Collier, Commissioner of Indian Affairs during the Franklin Roosevelt administration.